evotodi/tlogplus/README.rst

-Define MDNS to use MDNS
+Define TLP_MDNS to use MDNS
-Define MQTT to enable MQTT and include knolleary/PubSubClient@~2.8 in project
+Define MQTT to enable MQTT and include knolleary/PubSubClient@~2.8 in project Define LOG_TELNET to log telnet interactions such as connect and disconnect of clients